18 July 2016

 Renu Joseph, Daniel Stover, SC-23.1

 Ben Bond-Lamberty (PNNL), Forrest M. Hoffman (ORNL), and Jitendra Kumar (ORNL)

 email@example.com, firstname.lastname@example.org, and email@example.com

 This research is the product of a working group on heterotrophic respiration led by M. Harmon and sponsored by the National Science Foundation, which funded meeting and travel expenses.
-B. Bond-Lamberty was supported by Office of Science of the U.S. Department of Energy as part of the Terrestrial Ecosystem Sciences Program.
-The Pacific Northwest National Laboratory is operated for DOE by Battelle Memorial Institute under contract DE-AC05-76RL01830.
+B. Bond-Lamberty was supported by the Terrestrial Ecosystem Sciences program of the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science.
+The Pacific Northwest National Laboratory (PNNL) is operated for DOE by Battelle Memorial Institute under contract DE-AC05-76RL01830.
 R. Vargas and AD McGuire acknowledge support from the U.S. Department of Agriculture (2014-67003-22070) and U.S. Geological Survey, respectively.
 F.M.
-Hoffman and J. Kumar were supported by the Biogeochemistry–Climate Feedbacks (BGC Feedbacks) Scientific Focus Area and the Next Generation Ecosystem Experiments Tropics (NGEE-Tropics) Project, which are sponsored DOE Office of Science, BER, Regional & Global Climate Modeling and Terrestrial Ecosystem Science Programs in the Climate & Environmental Sciences Division.
-FMH and JK’s contributions were authored by UT-Battelle, LLC under Contract No. DE-AC05-00OR22725 with the U.S. Department of Energy.
+Hoffman and J. Kumar were supported by the Biogeochemistry–Climate Feedbacks (BGC Feedbacks) Scientific Focus Area and the Next-Generation Ecosystem Experiments (NGEE)–Tropics projects, which are sponsored by the DOE Office of Science, BER, Regional & Global Climate Modeling, and Terrestrial Ecosystem Science programs in the BER Climate and Environmental Sciences Division.
+FMH and JK’s contributions were authored by UT-Battelle, LLC, under Contract No. DE-AC05-00OR22725 with DOE.